Skip to main content

 Encryption

-AgentHiFive encrypts all provider OAuth tokens at rest using AES-256-GCM with envelope encryption.
+AgentHiFive encrypts all provider OAuth tokens at rest using AES-256-GCM.
+When running in Azure Key Vault mode (azure-kv), envelope encryption adds a second layer of key protection.
 This page covers the encryption architecture, supported key providers, and rotation strategy.

 Envelope Encryption